Skip to main content

 Mildew vs. mold

 Mildew and black mold are both types of fungi that can grow indoors under the same types of conditions: dark and damp.
-That’s why it’s smart to check for them in you basement, especially if there’s been flooding, or near the shower or refrigerator.
+That’s why it’s smart to check for them in your basement, especially if there’s been flooding.
+These substances can also pop up near showers and appliances like refrigerators.

 Though the causes of mildew and black mold are similar, they look very different and have different impacts on people.
-Mildew can cause much less harm to humans’ health than black mold, but both should be removed.
+Mildew often causes much less harm to human health than black mold, but both should be removed.

 Mildew